maticnetwork/matic.js/content/docs/advanced/abi-manager.md

 # ABIManager

-`matic.js` internally uses `ABIManager` for handling abi management for you.
+`matic.js` internally uses `ABIManager` for handling ABI management, configuration for you.
+All of the ABI and config are taken from [static repo](https://github.com/maticnetwork/static).

+## Change ABI

 Sometimes you are required to change the ABI, particularly when you are developing a contract.
 You can do so by using `ABIManager`.